Parents Helping Parents

 Results of our Parent Survey for the past five year is attached.

 We have less data regarding the Parental Stress Line but we collect enough to know that we are having a positive impact in a significant number of calls.
-In 2015, 52% of callers were very upset at the beginning of the call but only 10% remained upset at the end of the call; 53% had a more balanced perspective on the situation; and 71% had a plan at the end of the call to take at least one action to improve the problem.
+In 2016, 62% of callers were very upset at the beginning of the call but only 12% remained upset at the end of the call; 76% had a plan at the end of the call to take at least one action to improve the problem; and 91% of parents were satisfied or very satisfied with the call.

 Qualitatively we can report that parents regularly provide testimonials about how much we help them.
 The most frequent comment is that they wished they had discovered us sooner because no one treats them the way we do.